 Other times, an application may be subject to additional requirements for visa grant, such as where Schedule 3 criteria applies.
 Achieving a successful result in this type of case can be more complex, and largely dependent on presenting a persuasive argument for why the visa should be granted.

 Or it might be that you do not meet a prescribed requirement such as an age-based limit or have the minimum number of years work experience that are prescribed for the visa class for which you are applying.
-Missing a critical deadline for lodgement, such as failing to apply for a graduate visa within 6 months of completing your qualification will also result in a refusal.
+Missing a critical deadline for lodgement, such as failing to apply for a graduate visa within 6 months of completing your qualification will also result in a visa refusal appeal Australia.

 Whatever action you decide to take next, you need to act quickly.
-If you are considering applying for a review, strict deadlines apply.
-Missing this deadline effectively ends your option to appeal, and you would then need to assess what other options and/or step/s you can take.
+If you are considering applying for a visa appeal Australia, strict deadlines apply.
+Missing this deadline effectively ends your option to visa refusal appeal Australia, and you would then need to assess what other options and/or step/s you can take.
 This could mean having to depart Australia and applying for a new visa offshore (provided you meet the relevant eligibility requirements).

 The AAT is made up of several Divisions, including a Migration & Refugee Division, which has the power to review migration matters in relation to the refusal and cancellation of sponsorship, nomination and visa applications in prescribed circumstances.